manakjiri/quick-flash/README.md

 Storage Access Key: <bucket access key>
 Storage Secret Key: <bucket secret key>
 Saving credentials to /home/<user>/.config/quick-flash/credentials.toml...
-Listing 1 available firmware name:
-  - blinky
 ```

 simply copy-paste each field.
 The `credentials.toml` file location is dependent on the host OS.
-Using the `--list` option confirms that the storage connection works.
+Using the `--list` option confirms that the storage connection works (see below).
 If your bucket is empty, the tool will display an error message.

+If you input something incorrectly, you can modify the credentials file directly or abort the prompt by `Ctrl+C` and run the program again.
+You can remove stored credentials using `--clear-credentials`.

 ## 4. Basic usage